-• In the fourth quarter of 2022, we completed enrollment in the pivotal SKYLINE 102 and SKYLINE 103 clinical trials, which evaluate the efficacy and safety of our new once-daily investigational triple combination vanzacaftor/tezacaftor/deutivacaftor relative to TRIKAFTA in people with CF 12 years of age and older.
-We expect to complete these clinical trials by the end of 2023.
-In parallel, we have initiated a study of vanzacaftor/tezacaftor/deutivacaftor in children with CF 6 to 11 years of age, known as the RIDGELINE clinical trial, and we expect to complete this clinical trial by the end of 2023.
+In the fourth quarter of 2022, we completed enrollment in the pivotal SKYLINE 102 and SKYLINE 103 clinical trials, which evaluate the efficacy and safety of our new once-daily investigational triple combination vanzacaftor/tezacaftor/deutivacaftor relative to TRIKAFTA in people with CF 12 years of age and older.
+We have recently completed enrollment in the clinical trial evaluating vanzacaftor/tezacaftor/deutivacaftor in children with CF 6 to 11 years of age, known as the RIDGELINE trial.
+We expect to complete the SKYLINE and RIDGELINE clinical trials by the end of 2023.